MA Security and International Law / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You're looking for an international law MA that doesn't require a first degree in law
+- Pursue an international law MA that does not require a first degree in law.

-- You are considering careers in government agencies, the armed forces, international organisations, NGOs, law firms and multinational corporations
+- Explore future careers in government agencies, the armed forces, international organisations, NGOs, law firms and multinational corporations.

-- You want to develop the critical skills required to analyse legal issues surrounding armed conflicts, terrorism, modern warfare, security of international investments and transactions, and security of intellectual property
+- Develop the critical skills required to analyse legal issues surrounding armed conflicts, terrorism, modern warfare, security of international investments and transactions, and security of intellectual property.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.